NETWAYS/foreman-training/advanced/06_troubleshooting.md

 * Smart proxy
  * Increase log level
- * Smart proxies log can be read on the GUI
+ * Smart proxies log can be read on the WebGUI

 * Plugins can add their own logging